-Over nearly two decades one of baseball’s most dependable backstop, Al López built a reputation that any man would be proud to hang his hat on.
+Over nearly two decades one of baseball’s most dependable backstop, Al López built a reputation that anyone would admire.

-But it was López’s second act as a manager that cemented his place as a legend of the game.
+But it was López’s second baseball career – as a manager – that cemented his place as a legend of the game.

 Beginning at age 16, when he signed with the Class D team in his hometown of Tampa, López displayed his skills as a consistent defensive catcher who showed an impressive ability to handle pitchers.
 López played 1,918 games behind the plate during 19 seasons with the Brooklyn, Boston, Pittsburgh and Cleveland, setting a major league record for games caught that stood for 40 years.

-After his playing days were over, López managed at triple-A Indianapolis before assuming control of the Indians in 1951.
+After his playing days were over, López managed at Triple-A Indianapolis before being named manager of the Indians in 1951.
 Under López’s leadership, Cleveland averaged 95 wins per season – including 111 wins during the 1954 campaign.
 López and the Indians claimed the American League pennant that season – one of only two instances in the 1950s when the pennant was not won by the New York Yankees.

-“If you don’t let them score that run -- and you score that run -- you win,” López told them.
+“If you don’t let them score that run – and you score that run – you win,” López said.

 In 1957, the White Sox led the league with 109 stolen bases and earned their famous “Go Go Sox” nickname with their hustle.
-A late-season fade dropped Chicago to a second place finish in the American League behind the New York Yankees.
+But a late-season fade dropped Chicago to a second place finish in the American League behind the New York Yankees.

-“Nobody can beat the Yankees on power,” López admitted.
+“Nobody can beat the Yankees on power,” López said.
 “They can have the power; we’ll take the glory.”

 López continued to manage the White Sox until 1965, when he retired due to a chronic stomach condition.
-He came back for one last stint on the Chicago bench in 1968 before retiring for good.
+He came back for short stints on the Chicago bench in 1968 and 1969 before retiring for good.

-López left the game with a .584 career winning percentage – one of four managers to exceed the .580 mark after managing at least 2,000 games.
+López left the game with a .584 career winning percentage – one of four managers to exceed the .580 mark after managing at least 2,200 games.
 In 15 full seasons as a skipper, López’s teams never posted a losing record and finished lower than second place just three times.
-He was elected into the Hall of Fame by the Veterans Committee in 1977.
+He was elected to the Hall of Fame in 1977.